The new Glasgow and Edinburgh? OutUK's Adrian Gillan takes the high road

 buildings were constructed using the local stone.|

-Other queer Aberdonian treats include the gay-trendy Café 52 on The Green, just west of the bars, is open from lunch
+The only other queer Aberdonian treats include the gay-trendy Café 52 on The Green, just west of the bars, is open from lunch

 until late, serving creative and well-priced cuisine.